Shrewsbury: Other sports

 Shrewsbury Sports Village is a sports centre in the Sundorne district of the town, aimed at providing a wide range of sports facilities for townspeople.
 There are a number of golf facilities, including Meole Brace Municipal Golf Course, in the area.
 Shrewsbury holds its own annual Sprint Triathlon, which takes place each September at the West Midlands Country Showground, organised by SYTri (Shrewsbury Triathlon Club) which is affiliated to the British Triathlon Federation.
 A free weekly parkrun takes place in the Quarry.

 Notable Salopians

 There have been a number of notable Salopians, including Charles Darwin, the biologist and evolutionary theorist.
 Darwin, one of the most important thinkers of the 19th century, was born in Shrewsbury on 12 February 1809 at the Mount House, baptised at St Chad's Church and educated at Shrewsbury School.
 The town's river and proximity to the countryside inspired his interest in the natural world, while its abundant ice-age boulders sparked his interest in geology.
-Classicist Mary Beard, Cambridge professor and television presenter, was educated in Shrewsbury where her father was a prominent architect.
+Classicist Mary Beard, (born 1955) Cambridge professor and television presenter, was educated in Shrewsbury where her father was a prominent architect.